mmartin4972/data-buddy/docs/design_notebook.md

     - Can Compile Examples with:
         - `make static_lib`
         - `cd examples/; make all`
+    - The far easier and better way to do this
+        - `apt-get install librocksdb-dev`
+    - To find the .so file location and include directory location run:
+        - dpkg -L librocksdb-dev | grep cmake
 - To Link RocksDB
     - Make sure librocksDB is in the library path: `export LD_LIBRARY_PATH=/data-buddy/rocksdb:$LD_LIBRARY_PATH`
     - Compile with the following flags: `-I ../../rocksdb/include -std=c++17 -L/data-buddy/rocksdb -lrocksdb`